MicrosoftDocs/Devices-docs/surface/surface-portals.md

 - Windows 10
 ---

-# Surface self-serve portals
+# Surface IT portals

-Surface self-serve portals provide a centralized solution for IT admins to self-serve, manage, and monitor Surface devices at scale.
-Self-serve portals allow you to:
+Surface IT portals provide a centralized solution for IT admins to manage and monitor Surface devices at scale.
+Surface IT portals allow you to:

 - Gain insights into the status of your requests -- in a single view -- with an easy-to-use self-serve platform.
 - Centralize management of device warranties and support requests – without using the phone to contact customer service.